fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Issues:

-* Really ugly nesting is going to happen
+* Really, really ugly nesting is going to happen
 * No syntax for this makes F# seen as "behind" C# for such a cornerstone feature of the .NET ecosystem

 #### Option or ValueOption